© Crown copyright 2019

 This publication is available at https://www.gov.uk/government/publications/better-mental-health-jsna-toolkit/5-children-and-young-people

-- what is the local prevalence of different mental health conditions among children and young people?
-How does it compare with other similar areas
+- what is the local prevalence of different mental health conditions among children and young people; how does it compare with other similar areas

 - what (if anything) is special about the local population that might require a different approach to local service provision for children and young people’s mental health

 - what provision is available in schools, colleges and universities to support a whole system approach to promoting mental health and wellbeing

-- what children and young people’s mental health services are available locally?
-What does the profile of service users look like?
+- what Children and Young People’s Mental Health Services (CYPMHS) are available locally; what does the profile of service users look like

-- are there appropriate links between relevant services, particularly between universal and secondary healthcare services?
+- are there appropriate links between relevant services, particularly between universal and secondary healthcare services

 2. Children under 5

-As outlined in a report for NHS Health Scotland, a young child’s attachment, security and positive stimulation from their main carers has a major impact on their social and emotional wellbeing.
+As outlined in a report for NHS Health Scotland, a young child’s attachment to, security given by, and positive stimulation from their main carers has a major impact on their social and emotional wellbeing.
 This provides the foundation for healthy behaviours and educational attainment.
-Children who have been neglected are more likely to experience mental health problems including depression, post-traumatic stress disorder, and attention deficit and hyperactivity disorder.
-In later life, they may also find it difficult to maintain healthy social relationships, including with their own children.
+Children who have been neglected are more likely to experience mental health problems including depression, post-traumatic stress disorder and attention deficit and hyperactivity disorder.
+In later life, they may also find it difficult to maintain healthy social relationships, including with their own children.[footnote 10]

-Parenting styles, interpersonal relationships and family functioning all have an influence on a child’s mental wellbeing.
-Loving and trusting relationships, feeling supported and having a sense of connection are aspects which positively influence wellbeing.
-Factors which harm wellbeing include maternal mental health problems, family discord, hostility and breakup, are negatively associated with child mental wellbeing.[footnote 10]
+Parenting styles, interpersonal relationships and family functioning are all associated with a child’s mental wellbeing.
+Loving and trusting relationships, feeling supported and having a sense of connection have a positive association.
+Whereas maternal mental health problems, family discord, hostility and breakup, are negatively associated with child mental wellbeing.[footnote 10]

 - problem solving